If you’re new to gaming, you might be confused by all the terminology and unsure if you’re gaming at an optimal FPS.

 We’re primarily referring to shooter games such as Counter-Strike: Global Offensive.
 In those games, you will have a tangible advantage over an opponent who plays at a lower frame rate as you can see and react to them sooner.
 We’re talking about milliseconds here, which is unlikely to be something that most casual gamers are able to take advantage of.

-Competitive gamers, on the other hand, will be able to have a much better experience at 120 FPS, but the most elite eSports competitors go even further to 240 FPS or even 360 FPS.
-Those frame rates aren’t the standard yet but will be in years to come.
+Competitive players, however, can enjoy an improved experience at 120 FPS, but the top eSports competitors go further to 240 FPS or 360 FPS.
+These frame rates are not yet common, but they will be in the future.

 Below is a video showing the exact difference between these frame rates, which should help you visualize the information presented in this guide.